-The PLR buyers of today have quite a problem with some PLR sellers that they buy from, specifically PLR article sellers.
+The PLR buyers of today have quite a problem with some PLR article vendors.

 What’s that, you might ask?

 The content the PLR vendors are selling are just too short.

 Back in the day, it was common to get away with publishing a (PLR) article that is around 300-400 words.

 When I mean “get away”, I mean get away with a bunch of traffic, sales and maybe even some leads.

 This was around say, the 2000s.
 That era is long gone now.

 Now we are in the 2020s.

 So, the idea of using a 300-400 or even a 600 word article for a post on your site, a guest post or even someone else’s site is not cutting it anymore (unless you’re running a split article i.e. part 1, part 2, etc.)